akingdom/akingdom/README.md

 - Advice and help with any IT issue, large or small.
 - Tutor in programming, electronics and English language (for non-native speakers).
-- Maintain mobile apps and do computer language translation.
+- Maintain mobile apps
+- Translate programs between computer languages
+- Build data transformation pipelines
+- Much else

 I've been fortunate to have experience in most areas of computing, working in IT Support and Development since the 1980s, primarily servicing the education market.